stassa/louise/README.md

 ### Examples invention

+_NOTE: Since November 2021, the main TPC algorithm implementation in Louise is capable of learning recursive programs from a single example which was the main motivation for examples invention, described in this section.
+Examples invention is therefore not strictly needed anymore.
+The new capabilities are not yet fully documented and their implementation is still under active development so for the time being, examples invention should continue to be used when more examples are needed, as explained below.
+See also the note in section [Dynamic learning and predicate invention](#dynamic-learning-and-predicate-invention)._

 Louise can perform _examples invention_ which is just what it sounds like.
 Examples invention works best when you have relevant background knowledge and